abenjamin09/2022-07-07-Jekyll-Site/index.markdown

     ##  Max.   :46.00
     ##  NA's   :2

-In TotalMinutesAsleep Min value is less than an hour and Max value higher than 13 hours.
-Also, total sleep records for some users is greater than 1.
-I will remove these instances.
-To remove these outliers from TotalMinutesAsleep and TotalTimeinBed
+I noticed in TotalMinutesAsleep a minimum value of less than an hour and a maximum value higher than 13 hours.
+I removed these outliers to prevent skews in data.

 ``` r
 sleep_data <- sleep_data[-c(which(sleep_data$TotalMinutesAsleep > 552 | sleep_data$TotalMinutesAsleep < 180 | sleep_data$TotalTimeInBed > 660)), ]
 ```

-Remove rows where users recorded sleep records more than once a day
-$TotalSleepRecords \> 1
+In addition, total sleep records for some users is greater than 1.
+I decided to remove these instances.
 ``` r
 sleep_data <- sleep_data[-c(which(sleep_data$TotalSleepRecords > 1.0)), ]
 ```

 ## Cleaning and Filtering

+**Step 1: Heartrate Data**

-**Step 1: **heartrate_data** heartrate_data is a very large data set so I filter ‘heartrate_data’ to contain data for user_6 only
+Heartrate_data is a very large data set.
+I filtered to contain data for user_6 only,

 ``` r
 heartrate_data <- filter(heartrate_data, heartrate_data$Id == "2022484408")
 ```

-and then filter for date
+filtered the date,

 ``` r
 heartrate_data <- heartrate_data %>% filter(grepl('4/12/2016', heartrate_data$Time))
 ```

-and then re label Id to user_6
+and relabeled Id to user_6.

 ``` r
 heartrate_data$Id[heartrate_data$Id == "2022484408"] <- "user_6"